EVALUATING THE POTENCY OF CPG COMPOUNDS AS VACCINE ADJUVANTS TO ENHANCE THE EFFICACY OF KILLED STREPTOCOCCUS VACCINES FOR USE IN AQUACULTURE

 The innate immune system of vertebrates has evolved the ability to recognize unmethylated CG dinucleotides within certain sequence contexts (CpG motifis) in bacterial and some viral DNA.
 The effect or potency of immunostimulatory CpG compounds (oligodeoxynucleotides [ODNs] and oligoribonucleotides [ORNs]) for the two inactivated Streptococcus vaccines will be evaluated in vitro using catfish head kidney (HK) cells or peritoneal macrophages.
 The effect or potency of CpG compounds (ORN or ODN) for the two inactivated Streptococcus vaccines will then be evaluated in vivo using Nile tilapia Oreochromis niloticus.
 The efficacy of different formulations of inactivated vaccines will then be evaluated using Nile tilapia, Oreochromis niloticus.
 Safety and efficacy tests will be performed using methods routinely used by ARS.

-The objective of this trust fund cooperative research agreement is to evaluate the potency of defined synthetic nucleic acid compounds oligodeoxynucleotides (ODNs) and oligoribonucleotides (ORNs) as vaccine adjuvants to enhance the efficacy of killed streptococcus vaccines for use in aquaculture.
-Potency of seven ODN/ORN as adjuvants for killed Streptococcus iniae vaccine has been evaluated and the results have been sent to the cooperator.
+The objective of this trust fund cooperative research agreement is to evaluate the potency of defined synthetic nucleic acid compounds (ORN/ODN) as vaccine adjuvants to enhance the efficacy of killed streptococcus vaccines for use in aquaculture.
+Potency of seven ODN/ORN as adjuvants for killed Streptococcus (S.) iniae vaccine has been evaluated and the results have been sent to the cooperator.
 In addition, the molecular mechanisms involved in the protection elicited by ODN/ORN in Nile tilapia have been investigated and genes induced by ODN/ORN in Nile tilapia have been identified.
-Upregulated genes have been submitted to GenBank and one manuscript has been submitted and published in Veterinary Immunology and Immunopathology.
+Upregulated genes have been submitted to GenBank.
+The project is monitored through e-mails to cooperators for planning, implementing and discussion of ongoing research.